Having trained as a carpenter he studied Architecture. He planed entire cities all over the world.

 Professor Albert Speer was born in 1934 in Berlin; he initially trained as a carpenter and gained his high school leaving certificate before studying Architecture in Munich; he then went on to specialize in planning entire cities and regions worldwide.
 Prof. Speer was Chair of Urban and Regional Planning at Kaiserslautern Technical University for over 25 years.
-Nowadays AS+P, the architecture and planning firm he founded in 1964 has a payroll of more than 180 employees.
+Nowadays, the architecture and planning firm he founded in 1964 has a payroll of more than 200 employees.
 From the outset there was an international thrust to Albert Speer’s work.
-In 2007 AS+P Albert Speer + Partner GmbH opened a branch office in Shanghai.
+In 2007, AS+P Albert Speer + Partner GmbH opened a branch office in Shanghai.

-Albert Speer has been a member of the German Academy for Urban and Regional Planning since 1970.
-In 1995 he founded the Professor Albert Speer Foundation.
-In 2004 he received the Leading Architecture Award from the German Association of Architects and Civil Engineers.
+Professor Albert Speer has been a member of the German Academy for Urban and Regional Planning since 1970.
+In 1995, he founded the Professor Albert Speer-Foundation.
+In 2004, he received the Leading Architecture Award from the German Association of Architects and Civil Engineers.
 Since 2008 he has been a member of the Board of Trustees of “Nationale Stadtentwicklungspolitik” (National Urban Development Policy).
-Albert Speer has received the Goethe Badge of the City of Frankfurt/Main, the Leading Architecture Award, and the Federal Order of Merit.
-In 2011 he was made an Honorary Professor of the Technical University in Munich.
+Professor Albert Speer has received the Goethe Badge of the City of Frankfurt/Main, the Leading Architecture Award, and the Federal Order of Merit.
+In 2011, he was made an Honorary Professor of the Technical University in Munich.